Vaca Mountains: History

 The original inhabitants of the Vaca Mountains were the Patwin people.
 The range is named for the Vaca family, after whom the city of Vacaville is also named.
 The Vacas, along with their partners the Pena family, were among the earliest European settlers in the area, being the original holders of the 1843 Rancho Los Putos land grant from Mexico of 44,385 acre that includes most of the southern part of the range.

 In August 2020, the Hennessey Fire started in the Vaca Mountains near Lake Hennessey.
-The fire destroyed over 315,000 acre in five counties.
+The fire burned over 315,000 acre in five counties.